-The CIES shows a surplus on the Provision of Services of £85.1m, with the impact of the items detailed above being less than the reductions in the cost of services as a result of savings plans implemented by the Council.
-The factors highlighted above do not impact on Council Tax or housing rents as they are reversed out through the Movement in Reserves Statement.
+The CIES shows a deficit on the Provision of Services of £176.0m, with the impact of the items detailed above being less than the reductions in the cost of services as a result of savings plans implemented by the Council.
+The factors highlighted above do not impact on Council Tax or housing rents as they are reversed out through the Movement in Reserves Statement with the exception of an element of equal pay cost.